cmhainje/cmhainje.github.io/research.md

 ---
 layout: default
-title: Physics
+title: Research
 ---

-# Physics
+# Research

 I like to consider myself a physicist.
 It's what I do as a job right now, it's what I have a degree in, and it's what I see myself continuing to pursue for the rest of my life.
-Here, then, I'll detail the various physics projects I've worked on, any physics-related notes or documents that I make, and really anything else physics-related that I want to share.
+Here, then, I'll detail the various physics and research projects I've worked on.
 Cheers.

 {% for category in site.categories %}
-{% if category[0] == 'physics' %}
+{% if category[0] == 'research' %}
 {% for post in category[1] %}
 <div class="list-post">
     <div class="list-title">